sobakavosne/chemist-preprocessor/README.txt

    • Reaction example with 3d-metal oxides as catalysts was referenced from an article available on Springer: https://link.springer.com/article/10.1134/S096554412306018X

+   • Any reaction has conditions (temperature and pressure) and should be supplied with a catalyst or an empty catalyst node since the conditions element is a bond

 :Future

    • For instance, we can create a new relationship to indicate whether or not